-- Establishing positive, supportive, secure working practices that put children first - Ensuring we practice safer recruitment in checking the suitability of all staff, governors and volunteers who work in our school - Keeping child protection issues at the forefront of our work and know who in the school the DSL is - Ensuring that all staff implement procedures for identifying and reporting cases, or suspected cases of abuse and regularly reviews them - Supporting children and young people in accordance with his/her agreed child protection plan - We will follow the procedures set out by the CIOS SCB and take account of all guidance issued by the DfE, OfSTED and other significant bodies - Ensure we have a DSL and a Deputy who have received appropriate training and support for their role (see training section) - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters including attendance at case conferences, if appropriate

-- Keep written, dated and signed records of concerns about "vulnerable" children including chronologies, even where there is no need to refer the matter immediately.
-This includes the use of any screening tool that aids identification of Child Sexual Exploitation (CSE), Radicalisation, Female Genital Mutilation (FGM), on-line use or other such issues, and that such records are securely placed - Follow procedures where an allegation is made against a member of staff and that such procedures are robust enough to deal with any allegation and that clear records of investigations and outcomes of allegations are held on staff files - Risk-assess any off-site activity, led by us, the school.
+- Establishing positive, supportive, secure working practices that put children first. - Ensuring we practice safer recruitment in checking the suitability of all staff who work in our school. - Keeping child protection issues at the forefront of our work and know who in the school the DSL and DDSL are. - Ensuring that all staff implement procedures for identifying and reporting cases, or suspected cases of abuse and regularly review them. - Supporting children and young people in accordance with his/her agreed child protection plan. - We will follow the procedures set out by the CIOS SCP and take account of all guidance issued by the DfE, OfSTED and other significant bodies. - Ensure we have a DSL and a DDSL who have received appropriate training and support for their role and that we are adhering to Annex B of KCSIE September '19 (see training section). - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding early help and child protection matters including attendance at case conferences, if appropriate. - Keep written, dated and signed records of concerns about "vulnerable" children including chronologies, even where there is no need to refer the matter immediately.
+This includes the use of any screening tool that aids identification of Neglect, Child Sexual Exploitation (CSE), Radicalisation, Children Missing Education, Female Genital Mutilation (FGM), on-line use or other such issues and that such records are securely placed. - Follow procedures where an allegation is made against a member of staff and that such procedures are robust to deal with any allegation and that clear records of investigations and outcomes of allegations are held on staff files.

+• Risk-assess any off-site activity, led by us, the school.

-3. Early Help:
+3. Early Help

 There are situations which may occur in a family's life where they may benefit from additional support that cannot be provided solely by universal services.
 These can include when a child:

-- Is disabled and has specific additional needs - Has special educational needs - Is a young carer - Is showing signs of engaging in anti-social or criminal behaviour - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic violence - Is showing early signs of abuse and/or neglect - Is showing signs of displaying behaviour or views that are considered to be extreme.
+- Is disabled and has specific additional needs. - Has special educational needs (whether or not they have a statutory education, health and care plan). - Is a young carer. - Is showing signs of engaging in anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic abuse; - Is showing early signs of abuse and/or neglect. - Is showing signs of displaying behaviour or views that are considered to be extreme. - Is frequently missing/goes missing from care or home. - Is misusing drugs or alcohol themselves. - Is at risk of modern slavery, trafficking or exploitation.